tejas-kale/Udacity_FEWD_P4/README.md

 ## Inspecting Performance

-Following the structure frequently followed in web development, this project has two copies of the source code.
+Following the structure frequently seen in web development, this project has two copies of the source code.
 First is the `src` (short for _source_) folder where the code rests in human-readable format.
 The other is `dist` (short for _distribution_) which incorporates all modifications that eliminate typical bottlenecks in the loading and rendering of a web page/application.

 _Grunt_, a JS task runner is used to automate the common changes required to improve the performance of a website.
 Its ecosystem consists of multiple plugins that can perform tasks like minification, compression, linting, etc.

 Basic steps for using Grunt with reference to getting this project running are discussed here.
-For further details, please refer to the **Getting Started** guide [here](http://gruntjs.com/getting-started).
+For further details, please refer to Grunt's official [Getting Started](http://gruntjs.com/getting-started) guide..

-This repository comes with a `dist` version of the source code which has been created using _Grunt_.
+The `dist` version of the source code has been created using _Grunt_.
 If you wish to evaluate this version, follow only those steps that have been _italicized_.
 If you wish to 're-grunt' the project before evaluation, run through all the following steps:

 1. _Download the ZIP of this project and extract it._
 2. If not already available, download the relevant `npm` installer from [here](https://nodejs.org/en/download/).
 [Note: `npm` is best acquired as part of the `Node.js` bundle whose installer has been linked.]
-2. Open a terminal/CMD prompt and install Grunt by keying in:
+3. Open a terminal/CMD prompt and install Grunt by keying in:
 ```
 npm install -g grunt-cli
 ```